mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Removes stages from the current workspace without modifying the stage itself.
-Technically, `detach` simplify removes stage entries from`.backstage/workspace.yaml` file.
+Technically, `detach` simplify removes app- to stage mappings from`.backstage/workspace.yaml` file.